darkpanda08/darkpanda08/README.md

 # Hello World !👋

 Hi, I'm a Electrical and Electronics Engineering student pursuing my Bachelors of Engineering from BMSIT, Bangalore, India.
 I am passionate about creating new technology to help people.
-I love tinkering with Web Development, Cloud Computing, DevOps and Electronics to create unique projects and learn from them.
+I love tinkering with Backend and API Development, Cloud Computing, DevOps and Electronics to create unique projects and learn from them.

 - More about me on [Portfolio][portfolio] 📃
 - Technical Blog on [Down The Codes][downthecodes] ✍
 - I’m currently learning `ROS` and `Docker` 🐳
 - I'm Currently working on LoRaWAN based Poject 📡
-- 2021 Goals: Contribute to Open Source projects and create ew projects
+- 2021 Goals: Learn more on deploying CI/CD Pipelines

 <p align="center">
   <img alt="darkpanda08's Github Stats" src="https://github-stats-for-readme.vercel.app/api?username=darkpanda08&show_icons=true&include_all_commits=true&hide_border=true&count_private=true" />